isorna/dropcommander-translations-en/dfc/the-basics/admirals.md

   </tbody>
 </table>

-A typical Command Card is set out as follows:

-**Play:** Describes when a card can be played
+**Play:** Describes when a card can be played.

 **Target:** Describes the allowed Target(s) of the card.
-Each Group can only be Targeted once per turn per player, although cards which do not specifically target them or ships within them will still take effect (e.g.  Target: all friendly Groups ).
+Each Group can only be Targeted once per turn per player, although cards which do not specifically target them or ships within them will still take effect (e.g. 'Target: all friendly Groups').

 **Effect:** Describes the effect the card has on the target.
 Before the card takes effect, other players may play cards in response.
 Effects stack in reverse order when multiple cards are played simultaneously (the most recently played card takes effect first).
 You may also choose to wait until another card has taken effect before playing another.